The Complete Guide to Creating a Framed Gallery Wall at Home

 -

-Throwing just too many colors or themes together is aesthetically displeasing.
+Overloading too many colors or themes

 -